matthew-peterson-39/pathfinder_python/README.md

 # Pathfinding with Python
 A pygame based pathfinding visualizer where users can design a maze and watch the algorithm work it out.
-The current version implements only one algorithm, A*, but the ability to select and visualize different algorithms will be available soon!
+The current version works on an unweighted graph, where all node edges have the same value.
+In the future, I want to implement different weights for more maze building options.

 # Implemented Algorithms
 - A*